codershona/mini-microservice-boilerplate/README.md

   * Microservice Solution 2: Async Communication
  # An Async Solution:

+ * Microservice Solution 2: Async Communication(Application Behaviour: Event Broker and its goals it to receive notifications from different services.
+Take those notifications or those events and route them off to all the other services that we are running.
+That means in short, Receives events send them on to interested parties)

+ * POST /posts ----> EventBroker ---> type: PostCreated ---> {id: 'a1343', title: 'new Post'}

+ * POST /posts/:id/comments ----> EventBus ---> type: CommentCreated ---> {id: 'a1343', content: 'a comment', postId: '24dsaa'}

  # Common Questions Around Async Events:

+  * Wait, so you are saying we need to create a new service every time we need to join some data?
+    * <b>ANSWER:</b> Absolutely not!
+In reality, might not even have posts & comments in separate services in the 1st place.

+   * Who cares that each service is independent?
+     * <b>ANSWER:</b> Independent services + the reliability that brings is one of the core reasons of using microservices in the 1st place.

+   * This is so over the top complicated for little benefit?
+     * <b>ANSWER:</b> Seems that way now!
+Adding in some features starts to get really easy when use this architecture.

+   * This system won't correctly in the following scenario.
+     * <b>ANSWER:</b> There are some very special things we need to consider with this design.
+I have got solutions for most maybe? of the concerns you may have.

  # Event Bus Overview: